 The Ministry of Flowers

-He climbed the last steps of the subway to a city of ghosts.
-For the second time that week the street lights had failed and his fellow citizens, drab and dispirited at the best of times, were a shifting mass of shadows trudging the gloomy avenue.
-He instinctively placed a hand over the wallet in his pocket and prepared to find a way home.
+HE CLIMBED THE LAST STEPS of the subway to a city of ghosts.
+For the second time that week the street lights had failed and his fellow citizens, drab and dispirited at the best of times, were a shifting mass of shadow trudging the gloomy avenue.
+Lorenzo instinctively placed a hand over the wallet in his pocket and prepared to find a way home.

-He slipped in among the shades, only to kick a raised paving stone so jarringly that it stopped him in his tracks.
-Before a curse could leave his lips, an unintentional shove in the back caused him to stumble into the post of a traffic light, which turned red, bringing vehicles to a halt in an agonizing screech of brakes.
+If he was on familiar territory, it didn’t feel like it.
+Slipping into the shapeless to and fro, he kicked a raised paving stone so jarringly that it stopped him in his tracks, and before a curse could leave his lips, an unintentional shove in the back caused him to stumble into the post of a traffic light, which turned red, bringing vehicles to a halt in an agonizing screech of brakes.
 For a long, confused moment, Lorenzo thought that something was expected of him.

 “Are you back already?” asked his wife, as she heard him coming up the stairs to their apartment.
 She held a skirt in her lap and was rubbing at a stain.